indianajmh/Redfields/README.md

 Make sure to extract both RayLib and Redfields.
 Raylib only needs to be somewhere on your computer for the game to use it.

-Launch "primary.exe" in the Redfields folder, which will launch the game.
+Launch "Redfields.exe" in the Redfields folder, which will launch the game.
 Please post any bugs or difficulties you experienced and I will do my best to solve them.

 ## How to Play